-Applications are due January 317April 15, 2011.
+Applications are due January 31, 2017.

-A committee will review applications at a meeting in February and select projects for the Program.provisional ,,Formal/final notification will occur after the State Coastal Conservancy Board meeting on June 15
+A committee will review applications at a meeting in February and select projects for the Program.
+Applicants will be notified of provisional grant award, or denial, subsequent to the selection meeting.
+Formal/final notification will occur after the State Coastal Conservancy Board meeting on June 15.

-Applicants will be notified of grant award or denial subsequent to the selection meeting.
-At this point applicants may be asked to provide clarification on their proposed project or additional information about their project regarding CEQA review and consistency with local coastal planning.
+Applicants may be asked to provide clarification on their proposed project or additional information about their project regarding CEQA review and consistency with local coastal planning.

-The State Coastal Conservancy will set up Grant Agreements with successful applicants during July/August 201June/July71.
+The State Coastal Conservancy will set up Grant Agreements with successful applicants during June/July 2017.

-Funding for all projects will be available not later than JulyAugust 20171.
+Funding for all projects will be available not later than July 2017.

 INQUIRIES should be directed to:

-Shawn KellyWRP Community Wetland Restoration Grant Program Manager
+Shawn Kelly, WRP Community Wetland Restoration Grant Program Manager

 (805) 628-9459; skelly@scwrp.org